Two Poems by Esther Lin

 *

 Esther Lin was born in Rio de Janeiro, Brazil, and lived in the United States as an undocumented immigrant for 21 years.
-Her book Cold Thief Place is the winner of the 2023 Alice James Award.
-She is also author of The Ghost Wife, winner of the 2017 Poetry Society of America’s Chapbook Fellowship.
-Her poem “French Sentence” was selected for the 2024 Pushcart Prize, and “Cholera Is What My Grandfather Did During the War” was awarded the Crab Orchard Review’s 2018 Richard Peterson Poetry Prize.
-Her poem “Habit” is included in Best New Poets 2022, as is “Season of Cherries” in 2023’s Best of the Net Anthology.
-Most recently, she was an artist-resident at the T. S. Eliot House in Gloucester and Cité internationale, Paris.
-She was a 2019–20 Writing Fellow at the Fine Arts Work Center, Provincetown; a 2017–19 Wallace Stegner Fellow at Stanford University.
-With Marcelo Hernandez Castillo and Janine Joseph, she co-organizes the Undocupoets, which promotes the work of undocumented poets and raises consciousness about the structural barriers that they face in the literary community.
+She is the author of Cold Thief Place, winner of the 2023 Alice James Award, which is longlisted for the 2025 National Book Award, and she is the co-editor of Here to Stay: Poetry and Prose from the Undocumented Diaspora (HarperCollins 2024).
+She won a Pushcart in 2024, and was a Writing Fellow at the Fine Arts Work Center, Provincetown, and Wallace Stegner Fellow at Stanford University.
+Currently she co-organizes the Undocupoets, which promotes the work of undocumented poets and raises consciousness about the structural barriers that they face in the literary community.